 Download the report.

 The San Joaquin Valley Health Fund is managed by The Center with funding from Sierra Health Foundation, The California Endowment, Rosenberg Foundation, The California Wellness Foundation, W.K.
-Kellogg Foundation, Blue Shield of California Foundation, Wallace H. Coulter Foundation, Dignity Health Foundation and Tides Foundation.
+Kellogg Foundation, Blue Shield of California Foundation, Wallace H. Coulter Foundation, Dignity Health and Tides Foundation.

 Victory!
 The families of Plainview have a community park thanks to the work of SJVHF partner El Quinto Sol de America, community residents, Self-Help Enterprises, Tulare County and many more.